BPATHAK10/Automatic-Slide-Generation/README.md

-# slideit
+# slideit-backend
-Clone the repository
+Clone the repository \n
-Its always wise to first create a virtual environment Then `pip install -r requirements.txt`
+Its always wise to first create a virtual environment \n Then `pip install -r requirements.txt` \n
 Finally hit `python main.py` and run the api